gabrielemariotti/cardslib/doc/THUMBNAIL.md

 You can set your thumbnail layout, customizing card layout and inflating your thumbnail xml layout file.

-First of all you have to provide your card layout .The quickest way to start with this would be to copy the `res/layout/card_layout.xml` or `res/layout/card_thumbnail_layout.xml`
+First of all you have to provide your card layout .The quickest way to start with this would be to copy the `res/layout/card_thumbnail_layout.xml`

 You can see `res/layout/carddemo_googlenownbirth_layout.xml`.